lucia-auth/lucia/docs/pages/index.md

 ```

 Lucia is an open source library released under the MIT license, with the help of [100+ contributors](https://github.com/lucia-auth/lucia/graphs/contributors)!
 Join us on [Discord](https://discord.com/invite/PwrK3kpVR3) if you have any questions.

+> In case you missed the news, we've recently released Lucia 3.0!
+[Read the announcement]().